earthrise-media/mining-detector/README.md

 The mining of concern here touches every country in the Amazon basin.
 In the typical process, miners slash the rainforest to bare earth and then pump water through underlying sediments to liberate the minerals.
 They introduce mercury to form an amalgam with the gold, to separte it from other particles, and later they burn off the mercury to arrive at a fairly pure gold metal.
 This type of mining is called _artisanal_ because it is practiced by small groups of individuals with light machinery, such as pumps, dredges, and excavators.
 The mining proceeds along streams and rivers, which provide water and access into the rainforest.

 The environmental and human costs are high.
-Mining transforms healthy rainforest into a biological wasteland of bare earth and toxic sediment pools.
+Mining transforms healthy rainforest into a wasteland of bare earth and toxic sediment pools.
 Mercury enters adjacent streams and rivers.
 In the Amazon basin, miners frequently operate within indigenous lands, bringing with them diseases and the potential for violent conflict.

-Mine scars are easily seen from satellite.
+Scars from the mining can be seen from satellite.
 On the banks of a river, you will observe jumbled, multi-colored wastewater pools.
 They can be brown, tan, yellow, different shades of green, even turquoise.
 For the most part they are irregular in size, shape, and orientation.
-Often nearby you can observe miners' encampments, often some blue-tarped tents, and in well-developed mines, a dirt airstrip is cut to fly in miners and to fly out the gold.
+Often nearby you can observe miners' encampments, often some blue-tarped tents, and in well-developed mines, a dirt airstrip cut to fly in miners and to fly out the gold.

 In the Amazon mine map, detected mines are delineated by the yellow stroke.
-Here are some characteristic examples of mines:
+Here are some characteristic examples of mines from the map:

 ![MinesEx](https://user-images.githubusercontent.com/11287904/150804841-fabcef8f-4394-46ff-be11-c87ad789ae19.jpg)
 (These are mines.)

 The automated detector is a work in progress.
-With only limited bootstrap sampling, the run over the whole of the Amazon basin extrapolates signficantly from the original data domain.
+With only limited bootstrap sampling, we extrapolated signficantly to run over the whole of the Amazon basin.
 There are some false detections on the map, and we encourage users to apply discretion in interpreting the findings.
 Terrain features that can masquerade as mines include sand bars in rivers, braided rivers, farm ponds (two examples below), and aquaculture ponds, like so:

 <!--![NotMinesEx2](https://user-images.githubusercontent.com/11287904/150863564-0b861bef-5cb0-4ea7-bc8e-440b20bece03.jpg)-->
 ![NotMinesEx](https://user-images.githubusercontent.com/11287904/150816991-7ca7c55f-1c27-460f-bfec-bbdd3e2146ed.jpg)
 (These are _not_ mines.)

 You can recognize aquaculture ponds by their geometric shape, efficient use of space, and presence in obvious agricultural zones.
-There are also some [dry farmed fields](https://earthrise-media.github.io/mining-detector/amazon-mine-map.html#13.5/-4.2635/-48.05787) around (4.26S, 48.06W) that are incorrectly classified as mines, but they should not persist in future iterations of the data product.
+There are also some [dry farmed fields](https://earthrise-media.github.io/mining-detector/amazon-mine-map.html#13.5/-4.2635/-48.05787) around (4.2°S, 48.1°W) that are incorrectly classified as mines, but they should not persist in future iterations of the data product.

 A more common model error is the _false negative_, where the model fails to detect a mine or the full extent of a mine.
 Older mine sites that have fallen into disuse and the edges of active mining regions often fall into this category.